Lost Canadians: New Lost Canadians

+2025

 Bjorkquist ruling

 In 2023, the Ontario Superior Court of Justice gave its ruling in Bjorkquist et al. v.
 Attorney General of Canada, finding the first-generation limit on citizenship by descent unconstitutional, with the court requirement the government to amend the Citizenship Act.
 This will have the effect of granting citizenship to additional Lost Canadians who did not acquire citizenship through the prior amendments.

+Bill C-3

+Bill C-3 came into force on December 15, 2025.
+The legislation amended the Canadian Citizenship Act to remove the first-generation limit on citizenship by descent and to restore Canadian citizenship to certain individuals who had previously lost or been denied citizenship under earlier laws.
+It also extended eligibility to some descendants of individuals who acquired citizenship under legislative amendments enacted in 2009 and 2015.
+The law effectively rectified the situation pertaining to Lost Canadians.
+According to Immigration, Refugees and Citizenship Canada, 1,480 people had been confirmed as "citizens by descent under the new Act" by January 2026.
+In June 2026, an unknown number of Americans recently granted Canadian citizenship received letters asking them to surrender their citizenship certificates, citing that they "may not be entitled" to them.

 Cases not resolved by the modified law

 As of 2009, there are still some people who are sometimes referred to as Lost Canadians, including some children of war brides, children born out of wedlock during the Second World War, and Mennonites who have been refused citizenship by the Canadian government.
 As of 21 October 2009, there were currently 81 people who are asserted to be such cases, but this number is shrinking as the remaining people in this category die off.
 One person who died while waiting for citizenship (in February 2009) was Guy Valliere, a World War II veteran who had been publicly promised citizenship by Diane Finley.